quattor/quattor.github.com/_aquilon/00-install.md

 AD account (Kerberos principal) to act as the Aquilon admin, you will need to execute the following steps on the database server using a user with modification rights on the Aquilon database.
 The broker must be running.
-The database commands given are for SQLite back-end, adapt them to your back-end (for Postgres, this typically involves executing `psql -d aquilon -c "sql command"` instead of `sqlite3 /var/quattor/aquilondb` "sql command").
+The database commands given are for SQLite back-end, adapt them to your back-end (for Postgres, this typically involves executing `psql -d aquilon -c "SQL command"` instead of `sqlite3 /var/quattor/aquilondb "SQL command")`.

 * `su -` to the `aquilon` account and execute `kinit` for the principal that you want to add as an Aquilon admin
 * Execute command `aq.py status`: it should return that the principal is mapped to role `nobody`
-* Assuming that the Aquilon DB is located in `/var/quattor/aquilondb` (see below) and that the principal userid is `aqadm`, execute the following
+* Assuming that the Aquilon DB is located in `/var/quattor/aquilondb` (see below) and that the principal user ID is `aqadm`, execute the following
 commands:
     ```bash
     # Retrieve the ID associated with the role `aqd_admin`